hannnwang/NYU_dissertation_template/README.md

 ## Getting started
 1. Personalize the document by filling out your name and all the other info in documents under `frontmatter/`.
 2. Begin writing your thesis using the chapter files in 'chapters/'.
 Fill in the chapter files as if you are writing a regular latex file.
 Packages to install and customized commands must be all typed into 'Dissertate.cls' by default.
-Add your bibliography and figure files to any path you are comfortable with.
+Add your bibliography and figure files to any paths you are comfortable with.
 3. Make sure the file names of the chapters in 'chapters/' match the ones in 'dissertation.tex'.